PsycoTech/CW_Cloud/README.md

 - GET **/token/new**

-    Request a new authentication token for an existing user.
+    Request a new authentication token for an existing user.<br>
     Requires valid authentication *token*, or *username* and *password*, else failure status code `401` (unauthorized) is returned.

 Example